Introduction |

 - Travel: Those born before 1970 who plan to travel outside of Canada are recommended to have one dose of MMR vaccine.

-- Health care workers require 2 doses of a measles-containing vaccine (given at least 4 weeks apart, after 12 months of age), regardless of year of birth.
+- Health care workers require 2 doses of a measles-containing vaccine (given at least 28 days, after 12 months of age), regardless of year of birth.

-- Members of the military require either 2 doses of a measles-containing vaccine (given at least 4 weeks apart, after 12 months of age) regardless of year of birth.
+- Members of the military require 2 doses of a measles-containing vaccine (given at least 28 days apart, after 12 months of age) regardless of year of birth.

 - Unknown immunization status: Immunization vs. Serology